DMPlex: Unstructured Grids in PETSc#

 DMPlexSetChart(dm, 0, 11);

 Note that a chart here corresponds to a semi-closed interval (e.g \([0,11) = \{0,1,\ldots,10\}\)) specifying the range of indices we’d like to use to define points on the current rank.
 We then define the covering relation, which we call the cone, which are also the in-edges in the DAG.
-In order to preallocate correctly, we first setup sizes,
+In order to preallocate correctly, we first provide sizes,

 DMPlexSetConeSize(dm, 0, 3);